ManigandanMJ/SparkRepo/README.md

     •	Tested the actual input with expected output in test cases.

-2. Find out products bought by each user.
+2.Find out products bought by each user.

      •	 Created a new function to get the number of products bought by each user.
      •	  Using groupBy grouped userid.